 COVID-19 Updates & Regulations

-Routt County created an Impact Monitor to keep the community updated on all COVID-19 confirmed, active and recovered cases, testing and more.
+Routt County has a website dedicated to the COVID-19 pandemic.
 Continue to check their site for updates daily.

 - May 26: Routt County Commissioners will allow short-term lodging prohibition to expire on May 31.
 Full details here.